Our Paths, Our Passion

 Visiting a Park with Your Pet

 None of the parks located within the City of Vancouver include an off-leash area for dogs.
 You’re welcome to bring your furry companion to our parks but we ask that you keep them on leash at all times.
 In addition, owners are required by law to pick up and dispose of pet waste.
 You’ll find dog waste stations around our parks and trails to help you do this.
 There are designated off leash-parks for dogs located outside the City of Vancouver in Clark County, check out one of the links below to learn more.

 Special Park Features

 Most of our parks have benches, picnic tables, walking paths and playground equipment.
 Certain parks feature additional elements like a community garden, skate spot or sports field.
 To find a list of specific amenities a park may have, refer to the interactive Parks and Trails Map and Directory.
 To learn more about specific amenities, chose one of the links below.

 Read Through our Park Rules and Policies

-Find Park hours, prohibited activities, information on accessibility, fees and policies for Vancouver Parks and Recreation programs and much more.
+Find Park hours, prohibited activities, information on accessibility, fees and policies for Vancouver Parks, Recreation and Cultural Services programs and much more.